FortAwesome/wordpress-fontawesome/docs/wordpress-7-readiness.md

 - On a WP7 site where all active blocks are v3, **this block renders inside the iframe**, and every cross‑frame assumption below is exercised for real.
 - The plugin has **no way to opt out** and should not try to — v3 is correct.
 The task is to make the block iframe‑correct.

 Inside the iframe, the editor content lives in a **separate document and window** from the surrounding admin page.
-Any JS that reaches for the *outer* `document`/`window` while operating on an element that lives *inside* the iframe is a latent bug.
+JS that reaches for the *outer* `document`/`window` while operating on an element that lives *inside* the iframe is worth examining.

+**But "outer window touches inner element" is not by itself a bug** — that heuristic is what produced the false positive retracted below.
+Whether it breaks depends entirely on the specific API:

+- APIs that resolve against **the element's own document** are safe to call from any window. `getComputedStyle` is one of these (verified — see below).
+- APIs that resolve against **the receiver's document/registry** are the genuinely risky ones: event dispatch/listen pairs (`document.addEventListener` — P1 below), `customElements` registries (P1 below), `document.querySelector`, and per‑realm globals (P2 below).

+Each candidate needs to be checked against what the API actually specifies, not assumed.

 ---